mxschmitt/try-playwright/CONTRIBUTING.md

 - Execute the `npx npm-dts generate` command in the `playwright` repository
 - Replace the last `declare module` with the custom appendix / modification in the bottom of the file
+- Remove the modules which starts with `playwright-core/generated` to save bandwidth